IU-PR/Capstone_project/content/docs/Groups/InnoMastery.md

 **Feedback by Rustam**
 Frontend design and overall project handling is outstanding.
 Keep up the pace and make sure to quickly iterate and pivot on technologies if necessary.
 {{< /hint >}}

+{{< hint danger >}}
+**Feedback**

+**1. Component Breakdown**

+Good, but the component isn’t really connected.
+I mean what is the difference between AI chatbot and Backend?
+Different services or same backend?

+**2. Data Management**

+Good

+**3. UI Design **

+I like the design very much.

+**4. Integration and APIs**

+Missing

+**5. Scalability and Performance**
+Good

+**6. Security and Privacy**
+Good

+**7. Error handling and Resillience**
+Good

+**8. Deployment and DevOps**
+Good

+**Answering questioner**
+Answering for the questioner is ok, but no need to write sentences with no actual meaningful information like the one below:

+> we actively consider exploring relevant online resources and documentation to enhance our knowledge and expertise in our tech stack.

+It’s ok, if you not using any book, but don’t say you are actively looking for a recourses and without mentioning what are they.

+In learning objective, you should discuss what have you learned from this experience as a whole.
+Not what technologies you are learning now.

+what did you learn for thinking about a project and implement it, working with teams, writing reports you should reflect on all of that.

+**Overall**
+The report is good, I like your understanding of the project.
+I think you will produce an outstanding results!!!

+Grade 5/5

+_Feedback by Moofiy_
+{{< /hint >}}